KSEE24 to air Fresno State’s first football game of 2020 season against Hawaii

 The game is scheduled to kickoff at 4:37 p.m. at a Bulldog Stadium that won’t have any fans because of COVID-19-related restrictions affecting sporting events.

-“On behalf Fresno State Athletics, our Bulldog Sports Properties (BSP) team is excited to join
+“On behalf of Fresno State Athletics, our Bulldog Sports Properties (BSP) team is excited to join

 “We know how important Fresno State is to our community, both on the sports field and in the classroom, so we very much appreciate the partnership we have established over many years,” Jackson said.